borisreitman/webutil/README.md

 Contains various groupings of functions to achieve common tasks in web development.
 Note that the separate modules have no cross dependencies.

+This code is provided for educational purposes.
+You can use it as is, or copy-paste function implementations that are relevant to your project.

 ## URL Utilities